coderolls/coderolls-blog/_posts/collections/arraylist/2021-11-27-add-element-in-arraylist.md

 This method has a return type as `void` so, it will not return anything.

-Below, we will see a java program to add an element at the specified index in ArrayList.
+Below, we will see a Java program to add an element at the specified index in ArrayList.

 ```java
 import java.util.ArrayList;